kaimrdth/MJO-Tools/dashboard/home/README.md

 # 🏠 Home View

-The **Home** view is the default landing screen for staff, designed as a central dashboard for daily court operations.
+The **Home** view is the default landing screen for staff, designed as a central dashboard for daily office operations.
 It dynamically displays the current date and aggregates multiple subviews that reflect real-time information on participants, appointments, and internal workflows.

 ---